lwilletts/fyre/README.md

 - Having two instances of mpv causes the second one to be treated as a urxvtc window, becoming tiled.
 - The 'detection' script is too slow and could do with being modularised.
+- Middle mouse is glitchy on touchpads, especially if using my own wew.c

 Shameless Plug
 --------------